6 Must-do LinkedIn tips for new grads

 Graduation season is one of the happiest times in our lives.
 It is a time to applaud hard work and celebrate the journey that has brought us to where we are today.
 From professional development certificates to master’s degrees and everything in between, the diplomas we earn mark huge milestones and open doors to new adventures.
 For college graduates, once the caps are thrown, it is time to put on your job hunting hats and start the search for your dream jobs or other career growth opportunities.
 Whether you are a seasoned professional looking for a change or you are starting fresh in a new position, you need to showcase your talents and accomplishments for potential employers to see.

-With more than 300 million users, LinkedIn is the social network of choice for professionals.
+With more than 300 million active monthly users, LinkedIn is the social network of choice for professionals.
 More companies are utilizing this channel to research candidates and recruit the best of the best.
 It is also a great space to network and build connections.
 Use this great avenue to your advantage with these 6 tips for new grads to optimize your profile:

 According to LinkedIn's official blog, “a profile with a photo is 11 times more likely to be viewed.”
 The picture you choose can also be used to visually share your talents.
 You can use a photo of you working at your desk, speaking at a presentation or even a photo of you holding any awards or certificates you have achieved.
 Whichever image you choose, make sure it is professional and is the best representation of who you are as a person and as a future employee.